SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 ![Position vs. Time Graph #1](images/position_vs_time.png)

 The graph above represents position vs. time.
 These are effective at describing three variables.
 Can you figure out the third one?
 It's velocity!
 Specifically, the slope of the graph is, so this graph shows more than at first glance.
 One can find the instantaneous and average velocity just from this graph.
 Instantaneous velocity is found by drawing a tangent line at the point of interest and calculating the slope of it.
-Average velocity is found only along a certain time interval from one point to another, which can be from start to finish or from two particular points of interest. **Try to find the average velocity from t = 0s to t = 4s.** We will discuss instantaneous velocity in a moment.
+Average velocity is found only along a certain time interval from one point to another, which can be from start to finish or from two particular points of interest. **Try to find the average velocity from 0s to 4s.** We will discuss instantaneous velocity in a moment.

 <details>
     <summary>Click here when you have your answer in mind</summary>

-The average velocity from t = 0s to t = 4s is 5 m/s.
-If we calculate the average velocity from t = 0s to t = 10s, we will get the same value.
+**The average velocity from 0s to 4s is 5 m/s.** If we calculate the average velocity from t = 0s to t = 10s, we will get the same value.
 This is because the line is linear, or from a physics standpoint, the velocity is constant.
 The slope will be the same from any time interval.
 Since velocity is constant, acceleration will come out to zero (no acceleration present).

 </details>